vicheanak/unilever-life/README.md

 ## <a name="getting-started"></a>Getting Started

-To test this starter out, install the latest version of the Ionic CLI and run:
+To test this starter out, install the latest version of the Unilver Life- Perfect Store CLI and run:

 ```bash
 ionic start mySuperApp super